Zaphod's Guide to Safely Consuming PGGB Plus

 2. Fixed: The noise shaper has been optimized for the audible range and very low noise floor extends at least to 40kHz (as low as -740dB for 256 bit precision) extends at least to 40kHz.

-3. Normal: Noise shaper minimizes quantization noise in the audible (Normal) range (as low as -540dB for 128 bit precision and -360 for 64 bit precision).
+3. Normal: Noise shaper minimizes quantization noise in the audible (Normal) range (as low as -540dB for 128 bit precision, -500dB for 107 bits and -360 for 64 bit precision).
 Results in the least noise in the audible range.
 It has been described as sounding 'clean' during subjective listening tests.

-4. Extended: Noise shaper minimizes quantization noise beyond the audible (Extended) range (as low as -540dB for 128 bit precision and -360 for 64 bit precision).
+4. Extended: Noise shaper minimizes quantization noise beyond the audible (Extended) range (as low as -540dB for 128 bit precision. -500dB for 107 bit precision and -360 for 64 bit precision).
 It has slightly higher noise in the audible range, but the noise floor remains low for an extended high frequency range.
 It has been described as sounding 'airy' during subjective listening tests.

 5. Dither (Set ‘Dither Only’ in Configuration): No noise shaping is done, only a Gaussian dither is applied, not recommended for output rates higher than 352.8kHz.